Dharun235/RA_2025/Documentation of work.md

 - 2 user studies
 - Tested all the example codes provided before for exhibition.
 ALTabletService is not working properly, other than that everything works fine.
 ---

+## **18/3/2025**
+- Worked from 9 to 17:00.
+- 3 user studies
+- Tested all the example codes provided before for exhibition.
+ALTabletService is not working properly, other than that everything works fine.
+- Website is improved.
+---